A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Fertility

-Valproate has been shown to reduce fertility in men.
+Valproate has been shown to reduce fertility or cause infertility in men.
+This can be reversed if valproate is stopped.

-Valproate should NOT be taken by girls or women who could get pregnant unless they are on the Valproate Pregnancy Prevention Programme (Prevent).
-It is therefore important if you are having sex that you use good contraception every time.
+Valproate should not be taken by anyone who can get pregnant unless they are on the Valproate Pregnancy Prevention Programme (Prevent).

 Valproate is not a banned substance in sport.